Chester: Geography

 Chester lies at the southern end of a 2 mi Triassic sandstone ridge that rises to a height of 42 m within a natural S-bend in the River Dee (before the course was altered in the 18th century).
-The bedrock, which is also known as the Chester Pebble Beds, is noticeable because of the many small stones trapped within its strata.
+The bedrock, also known as the Chester Pebble Beds, is noticeable because of the many small stones trapped within its strata.
 Retreating glacial sheet ice also deposited quantities of sand and marl across the area where boulder clay was absent.

-The eastern and northern part of Chester consisted of heathland and forest.
+The eastern and northern parts of Chester consisted of heathland and forest.
 The western side towards the Dee Estuary was marsh and wetland habitats.

 Climate

 Chester has an oceanic climate (Köppen: Cfb), typical of the British Isles but more susceptible to cold than the extreme south.
 Despite its proximity to the Irish Sea, the temperature regime is similar to areas further inland, owing to the shelter provided by the Pennines to the northeast and the Welsh Mountains to the southwest.
 The nearest official weather station is at Hawarden Airport, about 4 mi west of the city centre.

 The absolute maximum temperature recorded was 37.1 C on 18 July 2022, the highest temperature reported in Wales.
 In an average year, the warmest day should reach 29.3 C, and 12.0 days in total should attain a temperature of 25.1 C or higher.
-Often given the correctly aligned breezy conditions, a föhn effect will operate, meaning local temperatures are somewhat higher than surrounding area.
+Given the correctly aligned breezy conditions, a föhn effect will operate, meaning local temperatures are somewhat higher than the surrounding area.

 The absolute minimum temperature recorded was -18.2 C during January 1982.
 Annually, an average of 42.2 air frosts should be recorded.

 Annual rainfall is barely over 700mm due to a rain shadow effect caused by the Welsh Mountains.
 Over 1mm of rain is reported on 135.5 days.

 Divisions and suburbs

 The Chester Urban Area is an urban area surrounding the city of Chester.
-The urban area includes the town of Saltney in Flintshire, North Wales and the outlying suburbs of Bache, Blacon, Boughton, Curzon Park, Great Boughton, Handbridge, Huntington, Hoole, Kingsway, Lache, Moston, Newton, Newtown, Queens Park, Upton, Vicars Cross, and Westminster Park.
+The urban area includes the town of Saltney in Flintshire, North Wales and the outlying suburbs of Bache, Blacon, Boughton, Curzon Park, Great Boughton, Handbridge, Huntington, Hoole, Kingsway, Lache, Moston, Newton, Newtown, Queens Park, Upton, Vicars Cross and Westminster Park.

 Areas just outside the city include: Christleton, Eccleston, Guilden Sutton, Littleton, Mickle Trafford, Mollington, Saughall and Waverton.